Segregation, ordering, and precipitation in WTaV-based concentrated refractory alloys: Results

 \subsection{Short-range order}

 Having validated that the tabGAPs perform well for properties relevant to order and segregation, we begin by analysing the predicted short-range order in single-crystal alloys of WTaV, WTaCrV, and MoNbTaVW.
-The results from MC/MD relaxations are summarised in Fig.~\ref{fig:sro}, showing SRO parameters for the first-nearest neighbour shells and snapshots of the MC/MD-relaxed structures at 200 K.
+The results from MC/MD relaxations are summarised in Fig.~\ref{fig:sro}, showing SRO parameters for the first- and second-nearest neighbour shells and snapshots of the MC/MD-relaxed structures at 200 K.

 In WTaV, the strongest negative SRO parameters (representing attraction) are for Ta--V and Ta--W pairs.
+The varying 1NN and 2NN SRO parameters in the investigated refractory alloys at low temperatures shown in Fig.~\ref{fig:sro} are a strong indication of long-range order~\cite{singh_2015}.
 Analysing the structure reveals that at low temperatures Ta atoms form almost perfect single \hkl(100) layers, sandwiching two layers of W and V atoms between consecutive Ta layers.
 The layered structure is evident in the snapshot at 200 K in Fig.~\ref{fig:sro} and is most pronounced at 300 K. Already at 400 K the layering mostly disappears, which is visible as a clear drop in the Ta--Ta SRO parameter in Fig.~\ref{fig:sro}.
 The binary W--V regions between Ta layers are not ordered with any clear symmetry.
-The 1NN SRO W--V parameters are positive but the 2NN parameters are negative.
+The first-nearest neighbour (1NN) SRO W--V parameters are positive but the 2NN parameters are negative.

 In WTaCrV, the short-range order produced in the MC/MD simulations is mainly characterised by binary segregation into Cr--Ta regions with almost perfect B2 order and W--V regions with no obvious order (as for WTaV).
 The order is strong, with significant negative Cr--Ta SRO values up to 1500 K. The SRO parameters are largely consistent with that obtained with another ML potential~\cite{lyu_effects_2023}.
 However, both our results and those of Ref.~\cite{lyu_effects_2023} are at odds with the experimental results and cluster expansion model in Ref.~\cite{el-atwani_outstanding_2019}, where they instead observed ordering of Cr--V into small precipitates.
 We will return to this discussion and provide an explanation in Sec.~\ref{sec:prec}.